-Causes can include being separated from mom too early.
+The causes of kitten suckling can include being separated from mom too early.
 Ideally, kittens should not be weaned from mom earlier than six weeks.
-But according to ASPCA information online, suckling can also be a sign of stress, compulsive behavior, or even just happiness or contentment.
+But according to ASPCA information online, cat suckling can also be a sign of stress, compulsive behavior, or even just happiness or contentment.
 It’s a hard behavior to nail down.

-Sometimes it's harmless.
+Sometimes kittens suckling is harmless.
 But sometimes, according to this Catster article, cats or kittens can do damage to each other or themselves if they suckle too hard or for too long.
-The article refers to what is probably a high-stress situation -- kittens in a Humane Society who are motherless and suckling each other to the point of damage.
+The article refers to what is probably a high-stress situation — kittens in a Humane Society who are motherless and suckling each other to the point of damage.

 If you’re not concerned about suckling and your cat continues, you can try to make the situation a little safer.
 For example, if your cat loves to suckle blankets, make sure that the blanket fabric doesn’t pill or have loose threads that your cat could swallow.

 Obviously, trying to physically stop your cat from suckling (in the moment) or yelling at your cat when he’s suckling are not good solutions.
 If your cat is suckling from stress, this will only stress him more.

 Most of what I’ve read (and observed at home) say to me that suckling is not a bad thing.
 It seems that Norton is getting comfort, and he’s not acting like he’s doing it from stress.
 The site is not infected, as my vet pointed out, and we’re keeping an eye on that.
 The frequency of suckling gradually seems to be diminishing.
 And if we’re playing with Norton, or snuggling, suckling seems to be far from his mind.
 So I’ll wait it out, and see what happens.
 In my situation, I’m not worried.
 Norton seems happy and not stressed or compulsive.